tinacms/tinacms-site/content/blog/custom-field-components.md

 ## Why would you create a custom field?

 Tina was intended to be fully customizable and extensible.
-Creating **custom fields can provide finite control** over the sidebar configuration and styling, along with implementing unique field functionality.
+Creating **custom fields can provide precise control** over the sidebar configuration and styling, along with implementing unique field functionality.

 <br>